 ID code (C0040): All assets reported in QAD 230 should be allocated a unique ID code and where there are multiple holdings of the same asset these should be aggregated and reported as one line.

 Asset ID code using the following priority: - ISO 6166 code of ISIN when available.
-An ISIN code must the correct one for the reported instrument.
+An ISIN code must be the correct one for the reported instrument.
 It must be 12 characters long, for example: “US5949181045” - Other recognised codes (e.g.: CUSIP, Bloomberg Ticker, Reuters RIC) - Code attributed by the undertaking, when the options above are not available.
 This code must be unique and kept consistent over time.